A Bayesian approach to out-of-sample network reconstruction: INTRODUCTION

 The simplest framework to carry out link prediction includes the so-called \emph{similarity-based} algorithms: scores, here, are induced by some measure of similarity between nodes; to this aim, \emph{local}, \emph{quasi-local} or \emph{global} information - such as the degree, the degree of common neighbours or the length of paths connecting any two nodes - has been employed~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}.

-A more refined framework includes machine learning approaches~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}: specifying a model, here, amounts to learning a function that determines the probability for nodes $i$ and $j$ to be connected while taking as inputs two vectors $\mathbf{f}_i$ and $\mathbf{f}_j$ of (structural and/or external) node-specific features and a vector $\mathbf{g}_{ij}$ of (structural or external) edge-specific features.
+A more refined framework includes machine learning approaches~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}: specifying a model, here, amounts to learning a function that determines the probability for nodes $i$ and $j$ to be connected while taking as inputs two vectors $\mathbf{f}_i$ and $\mathbf{f}_j$ of (structural and/or external) node-specific features and a vector $\mathbf{g}_{ij}$ of (structural and/or external) edge-specific features.

-A third alternative is represented by the so-called \emph{likelihood-based} algorithms, defined by a likelihood function whose maximization provides the probability that any two nodes are connected - to be interpreted as a score for the link existence: this is achieved precisely by assuming that a certain amount of information is accessible, hence treating it as a constraint to account for~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}.
-Such a perspective justifies the interpretation of the link prediction problem as an instance of the network reconstruction one - although network reconstruction usually deals with less information to predict more aggregate properties.
+A third alternative is represented by the so-called \emph{likelihood-based} algorithms, defined by a likelihood function whose maximization provides the probability that any two nodes are connected, to be interpreted as a score for the link existence: this is achieved precisely by assuming that a certain amount of information is accessible, hence treating it as a constraint to account for~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}.

+The third perspective justifies the interpretation of the link prediction problem as an instance of the network reconstruction one, although network reconstruction usually deals with less information to predict more aggregate properties; in this sense, the key distinction between these two approaches is informational: while link prediction exploits dyadic features to achieve an edge-level classification that is as accurate as possible, entropy-based reconstruction makes the best possible use of the available information to reproduce the largest possible portion of a network.\\

+Let us explicitly notice that the schemes sketched above have been designed to carry out inference in an \emph{in-sample} fashion: in other words, the probability coefficients $\{p_{ij}\}_{i,j=1}^N$ are estimated from the available information concerning $\mathbf{A}^*$ to make statements about $\mathbf{A}^*$ itself.
+To the best of our knowledge, a genuinely \emph{out-of-sample} formulation of the entropy-based framework for network reconstruction is still missing: existing methods for temporal link prediction, in fact, address such a task under highly controlled circumstances such as being in presence of the same set of nodes, having full access to all sets of dyadic features, as well as to a stable representation of the latter, etc.